Carteret, New Jersey

-Carteret is a borough in Middlesex County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the borough's population was 25,326, an increase of 2,482 (+10.9%) from the 2010 census count of 22,844, which in turn reflected an increase of 2,135 (+10.3%) from the 20,709 counted in the 2000 census.
+Carteret is a borough in northeastern Middlesex County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population reached 25,326, its highest decennial count ever and an increase of 2,482 (+10.9%) from the 2010 census count of 22,844, which in turn reflected an increase of 2,135 (+10.3%) from the 20,709 counted in the 2000 census.

 History

 Carteret was originally created as the borough of Roosevelt on April 11, 1906, from portions of Woodbridge Township, based on the results of a referendum approved on May 22, 1906.
 The name was changed to Carteret as of November 7, 1922.
 The borough was also called Carteret during the period from December 19, 1921, to January 16, 1922.
-The borough was named after Sir George Carteret, one of the first proprietors of New Jersey, and his son Philip Carteret, the first royal governor of New Jersey.
+The borough was named after Sir George Carteret, one of the first proprietors of the province of New Jersey, and his son Philip Carteret, the first royal governor of New Jersey.
+Their name refers to the first village the De Carteret family had control over, namely Carteret in the French region of Normandy.
+They are also known to have controlled the island of Jersey, in the English Channel, hence the name of the State of New Jersey.